deanbot/dark-sky-api/README.md

 #### To Do

 * add hourly and minutely api methods
-* add flags and alerts apit methods
+* add flags and alerts api methods
+* add extend hourly option